 I’m an Australian in my

-mid late twenty’s and my goal in life is to become Financially Independent and Retire Early (F.I.R.E).
+mid, late twenty’s, early thirties and a major goal in my life is to become Financially Independent and Retire Early (FIRE).
 But what exactly does FIRE mean?
-Well, I’m sure you can figure out the retire early bit (my favorite part).
+Well, I’m sure you can figure out the retire early bit (my favourite part).
 As for financial independence, one definition defines it as:

 ‘Having sufficient personal wealth to live, without having to work actively for basic necessities.
 For financially independent people, their assets generate income that is greater than their expenses.’